 - If omega-3 is more important the omega-3 provides more.

-- If Vitamins A and D are more important, the cod liver oil may be a better choice.
+- If Vitamin A and D are more important, the cod liver oil may be a better choice.

-- Don’t take omega-3 and cod liver oil supplements together.
+- Don’t take cod liver oil and Omega-3 together.

-- Take cod liver oil or omega-3 with food to aid digestion and absorption of the oil.
+- Take either one with food to aid digestion and absorption of the oil.

 - Never discontinue medication for fish oil or an omega-3 supplement without conferring with a physician first.

-The Health Benefits of Cod Liver Oil and Omega-3
+The Health Benefits of Oil Supplements and Omega-3

-The health benefits of cod liver oil and omega-3 include the following:
+The health benefits for both include the following:

-Heart health may be the most important benefit of cod liver oil and omega-3.
+Heart health benefits may be the most important.
 They may help keep the heart healthy by preventing the following:

 - High cholesterol